AccountTechnologies/ring/docs/configuration.md

 ## Configuration keys

 * `ring:gitCloneRootPath` - the path where ring clones the repos of runnables that support it
+* `ring:kustomizeCacheRootPath` - the path of kustomize cache.
+Defaults to: `/tmp/kustomize-cache`
 * `ring:hooks:init:command` - a command to be run on the workspace init hook event
 * `ring:hooks:init:args` - arguments to be passed to the above command